temando/dev-standards/Javascript.md

 #### `3.1` Understand promises

-Understanding of control flow is critical to high quality, maintainable and stable code.
+Control flow is critical to high quality, maintainable and stable code.

 #### ✘ BAD
 ...